 Inflation took many years for Britain to defeat and there were many painful sacrifices to be made.
 The Government has a great deal of responsibility to bear for the return of inflation, which has been allowed to creep in through the back door.
 While the times were good, the Government has spent hundreds of billions of pounds extra on a range of pet projects (and judging by a recent YouGov Poll in The Daily Telegraph, not doing much good with it either) this reckless spending has set a bad example to both people and businesses.

 Credit has been easy, money has been flowing and nothing has been prepared for the structural problems that such massive spending can cause.
-This bad example has meant that people and businesses have seemingly been caught completely unprepared for any down-turn and thus have nothing to fall back on.
+Just like the payday loan boom in 2013 these Wonga loans mean that people and businesses have seemingly been caught completely unprepared for any down-turn and thus have nothing to fall back on.
 When inflation starts to bite, the most effective method is to reduce public spending, reduce wage increases and increase interest rates in that order.
 However the Government can’t reduce public spending because it is too heavily invested into it’s projects, it cannot reduce wage increases because the Government has so recklessly punished those that have saved their money and increased interest rates will only worsen the economic down turn created by what has been popularly termed ‘The Credit Crunch’.

 Not only has the Government neglected to consider this, but it has completely ignored spending (until recently) on major transport infrastructure redevelopment.
 If in the late 1990s, when Cool Britannia reigned and Blair/Brown could seemingly do no wrong they had started to increase rail transport and increased road transport this may well have made helped to reduce the cost of transporting materials and goods which is so rapidly rising today.
 The reason that costs of fuel and transport are biting so much presently, is that Britain has had very little in the way of transport modernisation in the past decade despite the high profile announcement (and then re-announcements) of projects such as Crossrail.
 If Britain had laid the foundation work for a better transportation system when (as David Cameron says) ‘the sun was shining’ then the impact of rising fuel and transportation prices would have been offset and we would be better placed for the future.